 - Practice in a legal, ethical, and professional manner by demonstrating responsibility, initiative, positive attitudes toward those of diverse backgrounds, integrity, time management skills, and the ability to work in teams in a healthcare setting.

-The Health Information Technology Program at Davidson County Community College is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
+The Associate Degree, Health Information Technology Program at Davidson County Community College is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).

 In addition to DCCC requirements and course objectives, there are professional standards that encompass communication, motor skills, sensory and cognitive ability and professional conduct that are essential for the competent study and practice of health information technology.
 These technical standards are published in the application for admission to health programs and the program student handbook and/or are available from program faculty.
 Health Information Technology Technical Standards

 Transfer Credit for Health Information Technology Courses

 The decision regarding transfer credit for health information courses is made by the Director of the program in consultation with members of the faculty and the Associate Dean.
 Syllabi for courses for which credit is requested will be required.